frkroe/DATA_PROJECT_2_GROUP3/README.md

 ## Introdution
 ### Case description
 **Company Name** is a provider producing sugar.
 One of its many challenges is identifying failures in the production as soon as possible in order to reduce the time-out of their machines.
-To achieve this challenge, they have launched with IoT sensors  equipped machines to monitor the **temperature** and **absolute pressure** in order to regulate the optimal conditions for the production.
+To achieve this challenge, they have launched with IoT sensors  equipped machines to monitor the **temperature**,  **absolute pressure** and its **motor power** in order to regulate the optimal conditions for the production.

 ### Business challenge
 - You must think of an IoT product, develop it, simulate its use and present it as SaaS.